MathyouMB/Shoptography/README.md

 Many of the GraphQL operations will require you to be logged in and submit a valid JWT Token via the `Authentication` header.
 You can retrieve your JWT Token using the `login` mutation.

-You can login using the credentials:
+You can log in using the credentials:
 * **Email**: tester@email.com
 * **Password**: tester